 Pinot gris and pinot grigio are produced the world over and yet the finished glass of wine varies dramatically depending on region:

-Pinot grigios from Italy’s north and north-east are made in traditional Italian fashion and characterised by their subdued aroma and impeccable dryness.
+Italian pinot grigios from Italy’s north and north-east are made in traditional Italian fashion and characterised by their subdued aroma and impeccable dryness.

-The States (California and Oregon in particular) tend to produce pinot grigio that is more exaggerated in fruit flavour and with less acidity than those of Europe.
+The States (California and Oregon in particular) tend to produce American pinot grigio that is more exaggerated in fruit flavour and with less acidity than those of Europe.

 Australia’s cooler climates run the gamut of pinot gris/grigio expressions.
 You can find alpine, Italian-style grigios coming out of the King Valley, or richer, Alsatian-style whites in Tasmania and the Mornington Peninsula.